MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 1. Ensure you're logged on as an administrator on the VMM server.
 2. Run the following script:

+**Note**: In an L3 connection, you can’t use the same VLAN subnet for two different tenants.

 ```
 param (
     [Parameter(Mandatory=$true)]